LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/dom-and-events/studio.rst

       In the case of our flight simulator, the parent object is a div with the id, ``shuttleBackground``.
       Relative positioning means positioning the object based on its fellow child objects.
       We might use relative positioning if there were planet objects within our ``shuttleBackground`` div.

+      When setting the position of an object in CSS, you use a string that ends in "px".
+So the position of 10 pixels is "10px".
+      To add a number of pixels to the position, you may first have to use ``parseInt`` to convert the current position to a number.

 #.
 When the "Land" button is clicked, the following should happen: